-Wingmead today is a world-renown duck-hunting club, available by invitation only.
-Lying right smack in the middle of the Mississippi flyway, it is the quintessential spot for duck hunting, with the 4,000 acre Peckerwood Lake and the estate’s fallow fields to attract the ducks.
-Queeny recounted once that, one a single weekend, Arkansas Fish and Wildlife staff counted nearly 2,000,000 ducks on just a portion of the estate!
+Shortly after Mr. Queeny passed away, Wingmead was purchased by prominent businessman Frank Lyon Senior and his family of Little Rock, Arkansas.
+The Lyon family has since then purchased neighboring properties, so that today the total acreage stands at nearly 14,000 acres.
+Wingmead today is a world-renowned duck-hunting club, available by invitation only.
+Lying right smack in the middle of the Mississippi flyway, it is the quintessential spot for duck hunting, with the 4,000-acre Peckerwood Lake and the estate’s fallow fields to attract the ducks.

 Many famous guests have visited and hunted at Wingmead.
 The Arkansas Duck Hunter’s Almanac famously declares that, at Wingmead, guests “arrive on Friday in time for cocktails and a formal dinner,” hunting all day Saturday, with a possible quail hunt Sunday, before departing Sunday evening.
 Among the famed visitors are Walt Disney, who was considered a “weekend guest” by the Queeny family.